cinnamonica02/CUDA-and-Performance-Resources-/README.md

 ### Prerequisites

+### Ideal Set-up : Running locally

 *   NVIDIA GPU with CUDA support
 *   CUDA Toolkit installed
 *   (Optional) Docker for CUTLASS development

+### No GPU ?
+Dont let that discourage you!

+* You can run cuda kernels on google colab
+* There are also more affordable GPU cloud instances like runpod.io, lambda labs , vast.ai etc
+* Currently the discord channel of Umar Jamil is running a 100 days of cuda ,
+- you may be able to get sponsors if you cook everyday there,
+- everything is possible when you build consistently in public!

 ### Installation/Setup